dward2/BME547/syllabus.md

 Sakai will be used for official course communication.

 ### Assignments
-A variety projects will be assigned throughout the semester.
+A variety of projects will be assigned throughout the semester.
 The description of these assignments will be posted in Sakai and also in this GitHub repo.
 Assignments will be turned in via a GitHub Classroom repository.
+Assignment feedback will be delivered via Gradescope and Sakai.

 ## Course Overview
 Software plays a critical role in almost all medical devices, spanning device